merely-useful/py-rse/index.md

 # Going Further with the Unix Shell {#bash-advanced}

+> There isn't a way things should be.
+There's just what happens, and what we do.
+>
+> --- Terry Pratchett\index{Pratchett, Terry}

 The previous chapter explained how we can use the command line to do all of the things we can do with a GUI, and how to combine commands in new ways using pipes and redirection.